GENIVI/navigation/test/navigation/README.md

 # Test files for Navigation
 ## Synopsis
 These folders contain several files that allow to test the navigation.

-Some are for the GlibDBus version: test-location-input.py test-address-input.py test-map-viewer-control.py
+The folder ./script contains the ones for the GlibDBus version: test-location-input.py test-address-input.py test-map-viewer-control.py test-guidance.py test-route-calculation.py
-test-guidance.py
-test-route-calculation.py
 test-all

-and others (*-capi.py) are for the CommonAPI version
+The folder ./script-capi contains the ones for the CommonAPI version
 NB: For the time being, only the GlibDBus version of navigation runs well

+The folder ./resource contains the resource files (e.g. the address) used as input by the script

+The folder ./log contains the generated sequence charts (see below)

 There's a mechanism to trig with DLT, so it's necessary to build some stuff before.